The Script discography

-Irish pop rock band The Script has released six studio albums, four EPs, 22 singles and 20 music videos.
+Irish pop rock band the Script has released seven studio albums, four EPs, 25 singles and 23 music videos.

 The Script released their debut self-titled studio album, The Script, in 2008.
 The album went to number one in both Ireland and the United Kingdom.
 It also reached the top ten in Australia and Sweden, and peaked at number 19 on the US Top Heatseekers chart.

 The Script's debut single, "We Cry", peaked in the top 10 of the Irish and Danish charts.
-It was followed by their most successful single from their first album, "The Man Who Can't Be Moved", which reached number two on the Irish, Danish and the UK Singles Charts.
+It was followed by their most successful single from their first album, "The Man Who Can't Be Moved", which reached number two on the Irish, Danish and UK singles charts.
 "Breakeven" was then released; peaking at number three in Australia and number 10 in Ireland.